joshi008/PenIt-Personal-Blogging-Website/README.md

  8. You can update an existing blog.
  9. Search for your blogs through search button at the top.
 And it not only search from titles of your blog but also contents of your blog.

- # Now do you want it can use it.
+ # Now if you want it, you can use it.
  I would like if you mention last line in your site but that's fine with me if you do not.
 So summerise that it is open to be used by all.